Existence of nontrivial solutions to a critical Kirchhoff equation with a logarithmic type perturbation in dimension four: Introduction

-Inspired mainly by \cite{DengHe2023,LHW2023,Naimen2,ZhangHanWang2023}, we consider a critical Kirchhoff type elliptic problem with a logarithmic type subcritical perturbation in a bounded domain in $\mathbb{R}^4$, i.e., problem \eqref{eq1}.
+Inspired by the above works described, the object of this paper is to consider a critical Kirchhoff type elliptic problem with a logarithmic type subcritical perturbation in a bounded domain in $\mathbb{R}^4$, i.e., problem \eqref{eq1}.
 We view this problem as an elliptic equation perturbed by a nonlocal term and investigate how the nonlocal term affects the existence of weak solutions to problem \eqref{eq1}.
-It is worth mentioning that the presence of a nonlocal term, together with a critical nonlinearity and a logarithmic term prevents to apply in a straightforward way the classical critical point theory.
-To be a little more precise, the critical term makes the corresponding energy functional lack of compactness, and since the nonlocal term is involved, it is hard to deduce from $u_n\rightharpoonup u$ weakly in $H_0^1(\Omega)$ the convergence $\int_{\Omega}|\nabla u_n|^2\mathrm{d}x\rightarrow\int_{\Omega}|\nabla u|^2\mathrm{d}x$ in general.
+It is worth noting that the presence of a nonlocal term, together with a critical nonlinearity and a logarithmic term prevents to apply in a straightforward way the classical critical point theory.
+To be a little more precise, the critical term makes the corresponding energy functional lack of compactness, and since the nonlocal term is involved, it is hard to deduce from $u_n\rightharpoonup u$ weakly in $H_0^1(\Omega)$ that the convergence $\int_{\Omega}|\nabla u_n|^2\mathrm{d}x\rightarrow\int_{\Omega}|\nabla u|^2\mathrm{d}x$ in general.
 Moreover, the logarithmic nonlinearity is sign-changing and satisfies neither the monotonicity condition nor the Ambrosetti-Rabinowitz condition, which makes the study of problem \eqref{eq1} more challenging.

-To overcome the above mentioned difficulties, we borrow some ideas from \cite{Hajaiej2024, ZhangHanWang2023,LHW2023, DengHe2023} and put together Ekeland's variational principle, Br\'{e}zis-Lieb's lemma and some careful analysis on the logarithmic term to prove that problem \eqref{eq1} admits at least one weak solution which is a local minimum of the energy functional or a least energy solution, under some appropriate assumptions on $b, \lambda, \mu$.
+To overcome the above mentioned difficulties, we borrow some ideas from \cite{Hajaiej2024, ZhangHanWang2023,LHW2023, DengHe2023} and put together Ekeland's variational principle, Br\'{e}zis-Lieb's lemma and some careful analysis on the logarithmic term to prove that problem \eqref{eq1} admits a local minimum solution and a least energy solution under some appropriate assumptions on $b, \lambda, \mu$.
+Moreover, under some further assumptions, the local minimum solution is also a least energy solution.
 Comparing our results with the ones in \cite{DengHe2023} and \cite{Hajaiej2024}, one can see that the range of the parameters $\lambda$ and $\mu$ for problem \eqref{eq1} with $b>0$ to admit weak solutions is larger than that with $b=0$ in dimension four, which means that the nonlocal term plays a positive role for problem \eqref{eq1} to admit weak solutions.

 The organization of this paper is as follows.
 In Section $2$, we introduce some notations, definitions and necessary lemmas.
 The main results of this paper are also stated here.
 The detailed proof of the main results is given in Section $3$.